nicosocoro/port-scanner/README.md

 This project is a solution for this challenge [The Challenge - Building A Network Port Scanner](https://codingchallenges.fyi/challenges/challenge-port-scanner/).

+Currently, only works in Unix-like environments (can use WSL for Windows)

 ### Security Note - Disclaimer

 ⚠️ **Important**: Only scan systems you own or have explicit permission to test.
 Unauthorized port scanning may be illegal in some jurisdictions.